bhaktithakkar/toy_simulator/README.md

 2) Unzip the folder in any php version installed and navigate to it.

-3) Run the file StartGame.php from console which will ask form input command
+3) Run the file StartGame.php from console which will ask for input commands

-4) Pass below command as below examples and "Exit" to end
+4) Pass commands as below examples and "Exit" to end

 ### Example a